GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/model.md

 Input to the conversion method is a string, which represents the loaded .brain file.
 The function can alter the string in any way it wants and then returns it (on return, the string should represent the .brain file in `Y` version).

 The sequence of conversion methods is invoked, until the opened project version is the same as the current module version.
-The project has to be saved after the conversion (message is written to BrainSimulator log).
+The project has to be saved after the conversion (message is written to Brain Simulator log).